Midnight Sky: Commercial performance

 In the United States, "Midnight Sky" debuted at number 14 on the Billboard Hot 100, becoming Cyrus' 15th top-20 hit in the country and 50th entry on the chart, making her one of the artists with most Hot 100 entries.
 The song also became her best solo debut on the chart since "Malibu", which peaked at number ten in 2017, although in the meantime Cyrus had also reached number 13 with "Don't Call Me Angel", along with Ariana Grande and Lana Del Rey.
 In its first week "Midnight Sky" was the 20th most heard song in the United States in streaming and the third most downloaded legally.
-The single debuted at number three on Billboard Hot Digital Songs chart after only Cardi B's "WAP" with Megan Thee Stallion and Morgan Wallen's "7 Summers", another release of the week.
+The single debuted at number three on Billboard Hot Digital Songs chart after only Cardi B & Megan Thee Stallion's "WAP" and Morgan Wallen's "7 Summers", another release of the week.
+The single was certified two-times platinum by the Recording Industry Association of America (RIAA) in April 2023.

 In the United Kingdom, the song debuted at number 15 on the UK Singles Chart for the issue dated August 21, 2020 and reached number seven in its seventh week there, becoming Cyrus' sixth top-ten hit in the country.
 In its tenth week, it reached a new peak of number five.
 The song is also the longest-running number-one single on UK radio in 2020, with six weeks so far, and on iTunes, with 29 days atop the chart.
 Thus, "Midnight Sky" became United Kingdom's biggest song by a female artist of 2020 and second overall, according to The Official Big Top 40 making it Cyrus' second year on a roll having the biggest female song of the year in the country, following "Nothing Breaks Like a Heart" in 2019.
 The song was also the 11th best-selling single in pure sales of 2020 on the UK Singles Chart.
 On June 20, 2022, PPL reported that "Midnight Sky" was United Kingdom's 9th most played track in 2021 and also the only solo song by a female artist in the top 10.

 "Midnight Sky" also debuted at number 16 in Australia, later peaking at number seven, number eight in Canada and number one in Scotland.

 Remix

-On November 6, 2020, Cyrus released a remix of "Midnight Sky" featuring Stevie Nicks titled "Edge of Midnight".
+On November 6, 2020, Cyrus released a remix of "Midnight Sky" featuring Stevie Nicks, titled "Edge of Midnight".
 The song is a mashup of "Midnight Sky" and Stevie Nicks's own 1982 single "Edge of Seventeen".
 Nicks lends her own vocals in this version, singing the chorus of "Midnight Sky", while Cyrus does the same singing "just like the white winged dove" from Nicks's "Edge of Seventeen".
 The remix has a unique cover featuring both Nicks and Cyrus.